 Major difference have arisen due to budget shortfalls within the Santa Monica School District.
-Intended implementation in 2018-2019 was based upon a school that had 5 teachers and an Arts class. reductions dictated by the Superintendent necessitated an overall change to how actual expenditures will be utilized.
+Reductions dictated by the Superintendent and School Board necessitated an overall change to how we were able to serve at-risk students.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.